Skip to main content

 Treatment by Dr Kamran

-The alveolar bone in children is also more flexible and porous than in adults, which can influence how the bone and teeth respond to impact forces.
+The alveolar bone (the bone surrounding the tooth roots) in children is also more flexible and porous than in adults, which can influence how the bone and teeth respond to impact forces.

 Immediate Steps: What to Do After a Child's Dental Injury

 Stay calm.
 Children will look to you for reassurance.
-A calm response helps reduce their anxiety.
+A calm response helps reduce their anxiety and allows you to assess the situation more clearly.

 For a knocked-out permanent tooth:

-• If reinsertion is not possible, place the tooth in a container of cold milk or the child's own saliva
+• If reinsertion is not possible, place the tooth in a container of cold milk or the child's own saliva.
+Avoid storing it in water.

 For a knocked-out baby tooth: Reimplantation is generally not recommended for primary teeth, as this could risk damaging the developing permanent tooth.
-However, a dental assessment is still advisable.
+However, a dental assessment is still advisable to check for other injuries.

-For chips or fractures: Save any tooth fragments.
+For chips or fractures: If possible, save any tooth fragments.
 Rinse the mouth gently with lukewarm water.
-Apply a cold compress to manage swelling.
+Apply a cold compress to the outside of the face to help manage swelling.

 Control bleeding by having the child bite gently on a piece of clean gauze or a damp tea bag.

-Contacting a dental practice promptly for advice is always a sensible step.
+Contacting a dental practice promptly for advice is always a sensible step, as a professional can guide you on urgency and next steps based on the specific injury.
 If you are in London and need prompt attention, an emergency dentist can assess the injury and advise on the most appropriate care.

 How Dentists Assess and Manage Dental Trauma in Children